 The key here is to not be afraid to experiment.
 There really isn’t a wrong way to make a green smoothie (unless of course you forget the greens!).

-But I do have a few tips to make the healthiest green smoothie possible:
+A few tips to make the healthiest green smoothie

 1. Start with fresh, organic greens